DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 ---
 title: Federal Revenue by Location | Documentation
-layout: downloads
+layout: content
 permalink: /downloads/federal-revenue-by-location/
 title_display: Federal Revenue by Location
+breadcrumb: Downloads
 ---

-<p class="case_studies_intro-para">There are two types of federal-revenue-by-location datasets available on this site.
+> There are two types of federal-revenue-by-location datasets available on this site.
 One includes offshore data, and the other includes onshore data.
-We have versions of these datasets available for both calendar year and fiscal year 2013, and they are both accounting year data. </p>
+We have versions of these datasets available for both calendar year and fiscal year 2013, and they are both accounting year data.

-<p class="downloads-download_links-intro">Download calendar year data:</p>
+Download calendar year data:

 <ul class="downloads-download_links list-unstyled">
   <li><a href="{{site.baseurl}}/downloads/federal_revenue_offshore_acct-year_CY04-13_2015-11-20.xlsx"><icon class="icon-cloud icon-padded"></icon>